wellyshen/react-cool-inview/README.md

 };
 ```

-If you jump to a section (via `scrollTo`, `scrollTop` etc.) and encounter the wrong value of the `scrollDirection`.
+If you jump to a section (via `scrollTop` etc.) and encounter the wrong value of the `scrollDirection`.
 You can use the `updatePosition` to correct the behavior.

 ```js
 import { useEffect } from "react";